Are Geothermal Heat Pumps for Me?

 We are also developing, air handling systems, multi-function systems and custom systems which may include pool heating, hot water heating and space heating/cooling all from a single unit.

-The advantages of these systems is to take a heat pump from say COPs of 5 right up to 10 or more.
+The advantage of these systems is to take a heat pump from say COPs of 5 right up to 10 or more.

 Want to know more Contact us.